SKNZ/BoiteMaker/README.md

 Creates boxes.

-Made by Robin VINCENT-DELLEUZE & Floran NARENJI-SHESHKALANI as a part of the Ensimag Ada course.
+Made by Robin VINCENT-DELEUZE & Floran NARENJI-SHESHKALANI as a part of the Ensimag Ada course.
 Main file is src/boites.adb
 Comments in the code are written in French due to school-related constraints.